Basic concepts for designers in the Power BI service

 To open a dashboard, select it.
 When you open an app, you're presented with a dashboard or a report.
-Each dashboard represents a customized view of some subset of the underlying datasets.
-If you own the dashboard, you also have edit access to the underlying datasets and reports.
+Each dashboard represents a customized view of some subset of the underlying semantic models.
+If you own the dashboard, you also have edit access to the underlying semantic models and reports.
 If the dashboard was shared with you, the actions you can take depend on the permissions assigned by the owner.

 There are many different ways that you, or a colleague, can share a dashboard.
 Power BI Pro is required for sharing a dashboard and might be required for viewing a shared dashboard.

 Can display visualizations from many different semantic models.